St John the Evangelist, Ravenhead

-St John the Evangelist, Ravenhead is a Church of England parish church which serves the parish of Ravenhead in St Helens, England.
+St John the Evangelist is a Church of England parish church which serves the parish of Ravenhead in St Helens, Merseyside, England.
 It is one of the over 200 parishes which together form the Anglican Diocese of Liverpool.

 Centres of worship

 There is one Anglican church in the parish of Ravenhead. - the parish church of St John the Evangelist.
 Its mission church, Emmanuel, closed in 2016 when the building and land was sold.
 The Emmanuel building has now been demolished and the land is the subject of a building development.

 History

 St John's Church was built and opened in 1869.
 Following the First World War, a Memorial Hall was built as an annexe to the church in 1924.
 The mission church, Emmanuel, opened in 1965 as St John's Mission, though previous buildings on the site were associated with the church as far back as the early 1900s as Sunday schools and a vicarage.
 The most recent building development was of the St John's Community Centre, which opened at the St John's site in 2004.
 St John's Church is a listed building.

 The Emmanuel building and site were sold in 2016.